 In April 2006, we received a second Approvable Letter from the FDA for Surfaxin for the prevention of RDS in premature infants.
-Specifically, the FDA requested information primarily focused on the CMC section of our NDA, predominately involving drug product specifications and stability, analytical methods and related controls.
-Also in April 2006, ongoing analysis of Surfaxin process validation batches that had been manufactured for us in 2005 by our contract manufacturer, Laureate Pharma, Inc. (Laureate) as a requirement for our NDA indicated that certain stability parameters no longer met acceptance criteria.
-We immediately conducted a comprehensive investigation, which focused on analysis of manufacturing processes, analytical methods and method validation and active pharmaceutical ingredient suppliers, to identify a most probable root cause, and executed a corrective action and preventative action (CAPA) plan.
-As part of our comprehensive investigation, we manufactured a series of investigational batches that are being monitored using our most predictive stability-indicating method.
-These batches, which are not designated process validation batches for the NDA and are intended to provide data to support the CAPA, continue to demonstrate acceptable stability, with the earliest manufactured batches demonstrating acceptable stability through twelve months, and the most-recently manufactured batches, through six months.
+Specifically, the FDA requested information primarily focused on the Chemistry, Manufacturing and Controls (CMC) section of our NDA, predominately involving drug product specifications and stability, analytical methods and related controls.
+Also in April 2006, ongoing analysis of Surfaxin process validation batches that had been manufactured for us in 2005 by our contract manufacturer, Laureate Pharma, Inc. (Laureate), as a requirement for our NDA indicated that certain stability parameters no longer met acceptance criteria.
+We immediately conducted a comprehensive investigation, which focused on analysis of manufacturing processes, analytical methods and method validation and active pharmaceutical ingredient suppliers.
+As a result of our investigation, we identified a most probable root cause, and executed a corrective action and preventative action (CAPA) plan.

 In December 2006, we attended a meeting with the FDA, the purpose of which was to clarify certain of the key CMC matters identified by the FDA in the Approvable Letter, provide information concerning the status and interim findings of our comprehensive investigation into the process validation stability failure and efforts to remediate the related manufacturing issues, and obtain guidance from the FDA on the appropriate path to potentially gain approval of Surfaxin for the prevention of RDS in premature infants.
-Following that meeting and consistent with the guidance from the FDA, in February 2007, we completed the manufacture of three new Surfaxin process validation batches.
-These process validation batches are subjected to ongoing comprehensive stability testing on pre-specified testing dates, initially every three months, in accordance with an established protocol that complies with guidelines established by the ICH (International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use).
-Under our comprehensive testing protocol, these process validation batches have demonstrated acceptable stability through three months and continue to be monitored.
-The process validation batches must demonstrate acceptable stability under our comprehensive testing protocol through six-months before we can file our formal response to the Approvable Letter.
-We anticipate that six-month stability data will be available in October and, if these process validation batches demonstrate acceptable stability at that time, we plan to file our formal response to the Approvable Letter in the October 2007 timeframe.
-Assuming that the FDA accepts our response as a complete response, we anticipate a six-month FDA review period for potential approval of our NDA for Surfaxin for the prevention of RDS in premature infants.
+Following that meeting and consistent with the guidance obtained from the FDA, in February 2007, we completed the manufacture of three new Surfaxin process validation batches.
+These process validation batches have been, and will continue to be, subjected to ongoing comprehensive stability testing on pre-specified testing dates, initially every three months, in accordance with an established protocol that complies with guidelines established by the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH).
+Under this comprehensive testing protocol, these process validation batches have demonstrated acceptable stability through six months and continue to be monitored.